JakeTruscott/jaketruscott.github.io/_pages/about.md

 ---
+title: ''
 permalink: /
-title: ""
-excerpt: "About me"
+excerpt: About me
-author_profile: true
+author_profile: yes
 redirect_from:
 - /about/
 - /about.html
 ---